fsimkovic/pyjob/docs/quickstart.rst

 Default configuration
 ~~~~~~~~~~~~~~~~~~~~~

 If you use PyJob frequently, you may find the manual definition of the same parameters for the system irritating.
 You are able to pre-define default configurations for your system by creating a YAML configuration file.
-To simplifyy the procedure of default-option setting, use:
+To simplify the procedure of default-option setting, use:

 .. code-block:: bash